Talking about a new life in France…

 Ever since I was a young adult I’ve been fascinated by people who uproot to follow a dream of a new life abroad.
 Where, why?
 Planned or on a whim?

 The phenomenon of Britons moving to France has a long history.
-More recently, Britons have migrated in particular to regions such as Brittany, Normandy, Dordogne and Provence.
+More recently, Britons have been migrating to regions such as Brittany, Normandy, Dordogne and Provence.
 But English voices can be heard in out-of-the-way pockets of France too.
-I’ve spent years researching British incomers in a département that borders the Pyrenees – Ariège – a little-known area of south-west France with some beautifully wild and remote corners.
+I’ve spent years researching British migration in a département that borders the Pyrenees – Ariège – a little-known area of south-west France with some beautifully wild and remote corners.

 The Ariège images page gives a flavour of the immense variety of Ariège landscapes: the high mountain ridges above the wooded valley sides, the glacier-gouged cirques – straight out of a geography textbook! – the rustic architecture and the cascading waterfalls.